 The International Association of Language Centres is a network of 118 quality-assured, private, independent language schools teaching their native language to foreign students in 21 countries worldwide.

 An Introductory Academic Programme is a preparation programme designed for international students who are proposing to take up on-campus undergraduate or post-graduate studies.

 International Baccalaureate (IB) is an educational programme that offers an education for students from age three to 19, comprising of four programmes that focus on teaching students to think critically and independently, and how to inquire with care and logic.
 The IB’s curriculums are taught in almost 5 000 schools globally every day, in over 150 countries around the world.

 Institutes of Business and Technology are privately owned colleges which offer preparatory courses to assist students in pathways to university.

-The Instituto Cervantes is the Spanish official cultural entity dedicated to promoting the Spanish language and cultures of Spanish-speaking countries, with over 70 centres on four continents.
+The Instituto Cervantes is the Spanish official cultural entity dedicated to promoting the Spanish language and cultures of Spanish-speaking countries, with 87 centres in 44 different countries.

 Intermission is the period of allowable leave of absence during an international student’s course of study.

 International Student Advisors provide advice services and programmes to ensure the wellbeing, cultural, and academic adjustment of international students.